GluuFederation/docs-ce-prod/3.1.3/source/installation-guide/containership.md

 Please wait until cluster has been 100% provisioned.

-For troubleshooting and other admin purposes, we need to add firewall rule to allow SSH connection for admin users.
+For troubleshooting and other admin purposes, we need to add a firewall rule to allow SSH connection for admin users.
 Click the newly created cluster which will redirect us to overview page.
-Go to cluster `Firewall` tab, add add new rule for SSH connection by clicking `Add Firewall Rule` button.
+Go to the cluster `Firewall` tab, and add a new rule for SSH connection by clicking `Add Firewall Rule` button.

 ![firewall-add](../img/csio/firewall-add.png)